v2b1n/adi_to_qrz/README.md

 > Server response was:"QRZ Internal Error: Unable to add QSO to database. add_qso: outside date range"

-which are pretty self-explanatory.
 E.g "add_qso: outside date range" means that the the QSO does not "fit" into logbook's date-range (which is specified when creating the logbook)

 ## "Things still does not work as expected!"